 Build your business to succeed without you.

 Are you a plumbing business owner who thinks they can do it all?
-Do you want to expand into other home services as soon as possible?
+Do you want to expand into other contractor services as soon as possible?
+Or are you considering buying out a plumbing business operating in another area?
 Be careful not to spread yourself too thin.

 Mello tried doing it all, from operating his warehouse and controlling inventory to buying all of his own trucks and fixing them on-site when they broke down.
 When his expenses exceeded revenue, he decided it was time to rein in some of his entrepreneurial activities.

 “I just realized focus is everything,” Mello says.
 “Instead of being a jack-of-all-trades, you want to be a master of one… Focus on one, get so big at one, then you can take on a new branch.”